‘Little People, Big World’ Renewed? Some Fans Want Amy Taken Off For New Season

 — Daily Mail Celebrity (@DailyMailCeleb) December 24, 2016

-According to SpiritsWander, most of the millions of Roloff family fans only began watching Little People, Big World after the first season aired in March 2006, adding that Little People, Big Dreams gives viewers a chance to “see the Roloffs before fame and stardom hit.”
+According to SpiritsWander, most of the millions of Roloff family fans only began watching Little People, Big World after the first season aired in March of 2006, adding that Little People, Big Dreams gives viewers a chance to “see the Roloffs before fame and stardom hit.”
 After the success of Little People, Big Dreams, TLC decided to start the reality TV series Little People, Big World, which has now grown into several more seasons over the last 11 years.
 Little People, Big World grew its large and loyal fanbase by simply showing viewers how the Roloffs lived out their lives on the large family farm in Helvetia, Oregon, with three of the six Roloff family members struggling with dwarfism.

 Viewership began to decline in 2010, and Little People, Big World took a three-year hiatus, only to come back strong in 2013 with grown kids and weddings.
-OregonLive shared last year that the “family-unity element” of Little People, Big World has faced some challenges with its return in October 2013.
-Rumors and controversies continue to surround new seasons of Little People, Big World, as Matt and Amy’s marriage problems turned into divorce, twins Jeremy and Zach both got married, with children on the way, Molly announced an engagement, and youngest son, Jacob, decided to exit the show as soon as he turned 18.
+OregonLive shared last year that the “family-unity element” of Little People, Big World has faced some challenges with its return in October of 2013.
+Rumors and controversies continue to surround new seasons of Little People, Big World, as Matt and Amy’s marriage problems turned into divorce, twins Jeremy and Zach both got married with children on the way, Molly announced an engagement, and youngest son Jacob decided to exit the show as soon as he turned 18.

 'Little People, Big World's Jacob Roloff Quits Show, Exposes Family's Reality Fakery! | Radar Online https://t.co/6Wa0ocNOp5